-Train me and pay it forward - conflict solving and prevention of conflicts Name of the organization Equilibrium Bulgaria and Complex for social services for children and families, the town of Rousse (CSSKF) Homepage http://eq-bg.org/bg/ Who is targeted parents, students, young People Where is the location Bulgaria, Rousse region What is the main context aggression, conflict management, violence, prevention Main activities CSSKF works actively for prevention of violence and aggression and conflict resolution through conducting the following kinds of activities with children and parents:

-training courses; scout camps, participation in the club "I win - you win", conducting regular meetings with the resource group /pedagogic advisors and psychologists from the schools in Rousse/ accentuating on the topic of violence in its different expressions; discussing and exchanging experiences among teachers participating in the group for parental support /parents of children with behavioural deviations/ on their opinions for the reasons and ways in which violence can be diminished.
+Train me and pay it forwa ard - conflict solving and prevention of conflicts Name of the organization Equilibrium Bulgaria and Complex for social services for children and families, the town of Rousse (CSSKF) Homepage http://eq-bg.org/bg/ Who is targeted parents, students, young People Where is the location Bulgaria, Rousse region What is the main context aggression, conflict management, violence, prevention Main activities CSSKF works actively for prevention of violence and aggression and conflict resolution through conducting the following kinds of activities with children and parents: training courses; scout camps, participation in the club "I win - you win", conducting regular meetings with the resource group /pedagogic advisors and psychologists from the schools in Rousse/ accentuating on the topic of violence in its different expressions; discussing and exchanging experiences among teachers participating in the group for parental support /parents of children with behavioural deviations/ on their opinions for the reasons and ways in which violence can be diminished.
 The campaign has two stages: dissemination of flyers, brochures and armbands around the city.
 "Mine - yours - ours: a shared right to safety".
 The idea was to enter schools and other institutions in Rousse to demonstrate interactive workshops and launch a method of providing children with the personal skills needed to curb aggressive behaviour.
 About 150 children at the age of 9 to 18 took part in the events.
 How long does it take to adapt This good practice can be adapted easily in a matter of only few months.

-The campaign could be adapted to different cultural contexts, taking some of the activities and practices and adding new applicable for the new context Main outcomes The practice leads to an active educational position on the problem of violence among children and youths: it provides opportunities for application of untraditional communication methods it provides information to the parents it creates opportunities for group work
+The campaign could be adapted to different cultural contexts, taking some of the activities and practices and adding new applicable for the new context

+Main outcomes The practice leads to an active educational position on the problem of violence among children and youths:

+it provides opportunities for application of untraditional communication methods

+it provides information to the parents

+it creates opportunities for group work

 it supports both the parents and the children

 Outputs:

 Counselling

 Parent training/meetings

 Playground supervision

 Information for parents

 Cooperative group work

 Videos

 Peer support

 Main challenges The financial sustainability of the initiative.

 Another challenge relates to assessing the long-term impact of the initiatives (as no such component is part of the initiative itself).

 Capacity needs Human resources (NGO professionals, trainers/facilitators, psychologist, youth workers)

 Resource needs Adequate facilities for the meetings/sessions/trainings;

 Training materials;

 Audio-visual materials

-Adaptation possibilities Other organizations/institutions willing to multiply and adapt the practice;
+Adaptation possibilities and Organizations/institutions willing to multiply and adapt the practice can

-Presenting the used model by Equilibrium Bulgaria to any interested parties;

-Provision of funding/support of the activities by the organizations/institutions willing to multiply the model;

-Training to specialists;

-Support and methodical help provided by Equilibrium Bulgaria for the implementation of the activities;
+useful tips for ASAP easily adapt it.
+The program has potential to be disseminated because

+the effective communication and conflict resolution skills are the core

+of the Model program for ASAP.

 Contact person Elena Petkova

 Phone number, E-mail +359 884 716 557

+address

-address e.petkova@eq-bg.org
+e.petkova@eq-bg.org